 What is a work-focused interview?

-As of March 2020, for a period of at least 3 months, all work-focused interviews have been suspended due to the Coronavirus pandemic.
-At the time of writing, May 2021, it is not clear whether face-to-face work-focussed interviews are due to be re-introduced.
+At the time of writing, March 2022, it is not clear whether face-to-face work-focussed interviews are due to be re-introduced.

 A work-focused interview is supposed to help move you into paid employment by looking at what you can already do and what further support you might need to help you progress into work.